Hurricaaane/dyesub-notes/README.md

 - too bright colors
 - two shades of the same color that look very different on screen will look identical when printed

-So it is important to print good pictures on traditional paper with traditional ink, before switching to dye sublimation ink.
+So it is important knowing how to print good pictures on traditional paper with traditional ink, before switching to dye sublimation ink.
 Experiment with your printer and software.
 Tweak printer settings, like paper type, which will affect print speed.

 ## Ink and paper